Blind (poker): Blinds in tournament play

 In poker tournament play, blinds serve a dual purpose.
 In addition to the purpose explained above, blinds are also used to control how long the tournament will last.
 Before the tournament begins, the players will agree to a blinds structure, usually set by the tournament organizer.
 This structure defines how long each round is and how much the blinds increase per round.
 Typically, they are increased at a smooth rate of between 25% and 50% per round over the previous round.
 As the blinds increase, players need to increase their chip counts (or "stacks") to stay in the game.
-The blinds will eventually consume all of a player's stack if he or she does not play to win more.
+The blinds will eventually consume all of a player's stack if they do not play to win more.

 Unlike many cash games, it is not possible for a player to "miss" blinds in a tournament.
-If a player is absent from the table, he will continue to have his or her cards dealt and mucked and will have blinds and, if applicable, antes taken from his stack as they are due, either until he or she returns or until his or her stack is completely consumed by blinds and antes.
-A player who loses his or her chips in this manner is said to have been "blinded off."
+If a player is absent from the table, they will continue to have their cards dealt and mucked and will have blinds and, if applicable, antes taken from his stack as they are due, either until they return or until their stack is completely consumed by blinds and antes.
+A player who loses their chips in this manner is said to have been "blinded off."